Scarface: The World Is Yours: Empire

-There are four main geographical regions which Tony must control to complete the game; Little Havana, Downtown, South Beach and North Beach.
+There are four main geographical regions that Tony must control to complete the game; Little Havana, Downtown, South Beach and North Beach.
 At the start of the game, the entire map is available to explore, but Tony cannot carry out missions, attack rival gangs, or purchase property anywhere except Little Havana.
 Each turf must be controlled 100% before the next one becomes available for missions.
 Acquiring 100% requires the player to perform certain actions within each region: purchase a certain number of fronts, eliminate rival gangsters, and carry out smaller missions involving purchasing and selling cocaine.
 To purchase fronts, Tony must perform a mission for the owner before they will sell the business to him - these missions, coupled with storyline missions, form the core of the main game.
 Once purchased, fronts can come under attack from rival gangs.
 To combat this, Tony can install security cameras to alert him to an imminent attack and recruit guards to fend off attackers until he arrives on the scene.
 Once Tony has purchased the requisite number of fronts in a region, he must then take control of that region's storehouse, which will be in the possession of a rival gang.

 A major part of the gameplay is "Reputation".
 There are eight Reputation levels (each level represented by a letter in the word "Scarface"), and certain items and missions cannot be unlocked until the player has reached a certain Reputation level.
 Reputation can be increased by various means, such as completing missions and buying fronts, completing side-missions, and buying "exotics" (extras used to decorate Tony's mansion).
 Rising in Reputation and increasing Tony's balls count also unlocks "femme fatales".
 If Tony can persuade these women to come to his mansion, they will give him stat increases, such as higher stamina.

 The foundation of Tony's empire is dealing cocaine.
-To acquire cocaine to sell, players must complete side-missions called "Felix leads".
+To acquire cocaine to sell, players must complete side missions called "Felix leads".
 These involve Tony carrying out a mission for his contact Felix.
-Upon successfully completing the mission, Felix will put Tony in touch with a cocaine supplier, from whom he can purchase cocaine.
+Upon completing the mission, Felix will put Tony in touch with a cocaine supplier, from whom he can purchase cocaine.
 If it is a "small supplier", Tony can only purchase a certain amount of grams, which can be sold directly to street dealers or distributed through fronts.
 However, if it is a "large supplier", Tony can purchase kilos, which must be transferred to a storehouse.
 He must then go on a drug run, distributing cocaine to all of his fronts in a single mission, whilst being pursued by rival gang members.
 Later in the game, Tony can purchase larger amounts of cocaine directly from Caribbean islands to the south of Miami, which he must then get back to the mainland via boat, avoiding pirates and the coast guard, before distributing the drugs to his fronts via a drug run.